 This section describes the eligibility requirements for the Former Foster Children Group.
 This group is established through the enactment of the Affordable Care Act of 2010.
 Coverage under this group is effective January 1, 2014.

-15550.1 Former Foster Children Group General Eligibility Requirements a) be age 18 or older and under age 26;
+15550.1 Former Foster Children Group General Eligibility Requirements

 An individual must meet the general eligibility requirements in Section 14000.

 An individual must: